 6. Tarr-Coyne Tots Playground

 68th Street just east of Central Park West

 This recently remodeled spot offers a great play experience dedicated to the park's youngest visitors.
-There is plenty of sand, both to sit in as well as handicapped-accessible sand tables.
+There is plenty of sand, both to sit in as well as to play in at handicapped-accessible sand tables.
 Plenty of swing sets dot the perimeter and there are tons of shapes for busy toddlers to climb over or sit on.
-A sprinkler was also added, ensuring little ones have all the trappings of the big-kid playgrounds nearby.
+A sprinkler was also added, ensuring little ones have the same fun as the big-kid playgrounds nearby.

 7. Tarr Family Playground

 We were just outside this playground when my son took his first steps in 2006, and though much of the playground was remodeled in 2009, the giant pyramid with speedy slides still remains.
 Around it, there's a new jungle gym, a pair of rope climbers, and plenty of sand.
 A bridge runs from near the playground's entrance to the aforementioned pyramid where kids can reach the top by climbing the ladder inside, or go straight up the sides, thanks to some indentations in the concrete structure.
 There's a separate sand area for little kids, complete with a water spout, and a fun sprinkler area where a circle of jets shoots friendly, arching sprays at revelers.

 This recently renovated playspace is another that caters to the very young ... or young at heart.
 Much like Riverside Park's Hippo Playground, playful pachyderms greet revelers here.
 A water feature sprouts up around the canoes installed at ground level that are perfect for pretend play.
 Soft, foam flooring and a gentle ramp leading to a mild jungle gym make this a perfect first playground.
 Its location adjacent to the Reservoir offers stunning views and ample people watching opportunities, too.